albertocasagrande/BinaryDecisionDiagrams/README.md

   * the bitwise negation of the formula `f_1` in time `O(|f_1|)`;
   * the bitwise binary combinations of the functions `f_1` and `f_2` in time `O(|f_1|+|f_2|)`.

+### References
-<a name="Bryant86">[Bryant86] Randal E. Bryant.
+[Bryant86] Randal E. Bryant.
 "Graph-Based Algorithms for Boolean Function Manipulation".
            IEEE Transactions on Computers, C-35(8):677–691, 1986.

 [digraph]: https://en.wikipedia.org/wiki/Directed_graph